A homological approach to pseudoisotopy theory. I: Surgery theory and spaces of block diffeomorphisms

 \subsection{The block derivative map of a triad}

-With these basics of space-level surgery theory in mind, we now turn towards studying connectivity properties of the block derivative map of \cref{sect:derivativemap} and its tangential enhancements, beginning with a technical but useful lemma (see \cref{section:nilpotency} for a recollection on nilpotent spaces).
+With these basics of space-level surgery theory in mind, we now turn towards studying connectivity properties of the block derivative map resulting from \eqref{equ:blockderivativemap} and \eqref{equ:components-hit-by-derivative} and its enhancement involving tangential structures (i.e.\ the realisation of the bottom row of \eqref{equ:stable-to-unstable-diff-to-aut}), beginning with a technical but useful lemma on the homotopy fibre featuring in \eqref{equ:structurespaceequ}.
+We refer \cref{section:nilpotency} for a recollection on nilpotent spaces.